mlightning3/ThirdEye/README.md

 This app required Android version 4.4 (aka Kit Kat) or higher.
 Otherwise you will have an error during installation.

+Also note that if you are going to use this on Kit Kat, the built in web view does not support the streaming format.
+To get around this, the app launches a web browser when you go to view the stream, giving you the normal web-view from the server.

 Currently the only way to install the app is to sideload it.
 Either you need to build the app from source, or you grab a finished apk from src/releases